Tag Archives: synthetic ice rental

 All types of synthetic ice requires maintenance.
 The main consideration is keeping the surface clean from dirt and also periodically removing any plastic residue caused from skating.
 If the rink is outside then cleaning is a relatively simple process of pressure washing and then removing access water using a squeegee.
 For products requiring spray on glide enhancer then that will need to be re-applied after washing.
 As for the plastic residue, that can be swept off or vacuumed off at regular intervals.
 Skating on certain brands of products creates much more plastic shavings than other products.
 Its good to understand that before the rental to know what to expect.
 Sinter pressed synthetic ice sheets have less residue as this material typically has a much better abrasion resistance than an extruded product would have.

 The cost to rent a synthetic ice surface can vary greatly.
-Some of the variables include size of the surface, the duration of the rental term, staffing hours, skate rentals, sharpening services, maintenance, location, perimeter barrier systems, and so on.
+Some of the variables include the size of the surface, duration of the rental term, staffing hours, skate rentals, sharpening services, maintenance, location, perimeter barrier systems, and so on.
 Cost of the rental be easily be offset however through sales or rink advertising and of course through the rental of skating time.
 In the right location a good weekend of skate rentals can bring in between $3,500 – $5,000 top line revenue – even more.

-Renting a synthetic ice rink whether for a short term event or a longer term revenue generating operation can make sense for a lot of reasons compared to a traditional refrigerated ice surface.
+Renting a synthetic ice rink, whether for a short term event or a longer term revenue generating operation, can make sense for a lot of reasons compared to a traditional refrigerated ice surface.
 It’s best to fully understand your objectives and then see what the best solution is that can deliver on that.
 Any reputable synthetic ice company can answer basic questions about your unique application requirements.
 Talk to a few companies, get references, and take the time to plan.
 You’ll be very glad you did.